-Baidu is an ecosystem with Baidu SEM, Baidu translate, Baidu maps, Baidu Zhidao (a Quora-like service) and Baidu Qiye baike (enterprise encyclopedia) etc. Its algorithm is heavily biased for putting websites that are producing content within the ecosystem at the top of the search engine result pages, so businesses should consider making content for the Baidu ecosystem as well as their own website so that their search results for their website is optimised.
+Baidu is an ecosystem with Baidu SEM, Baidu translate, Baidu maps, Baidu Zhidao (a Quora-like service) and Baidu Qiye baike (enterprise encyclopaedia) etc. Its algorithm is heavily biased towards websites that are producing content within the ecosystem – and they tend to appear at the top of search engine result pages.
+Businesses should consider making content for the Baidu ecosystem as well as their own website to optimise search results.

-Due to the high mobile phone ownership in China, business websites should also be optimised for mobile searches.
+Due to the high mobile phone ownership in China, business websites should also be responsive; optimised for mobile searches.